DanielGMorenaFhecor/IDI-PY-FILEFINDER/README.md

 ### Step 1: Download the Application

-- Download the `network-file-list.exe` executable file.
+- Download the `filefinder.exe` executable file from the Releases section in the GitHub page.
-- Also, download the `settings.ini` configuration file.
+- Also, download the `settings.ini` configuration file from the Releases section in the GitHub page.

 ### Step 2: Configure the `settings.ini` File

 Open the `settings.ini` file using a text editor and configure the following parameters:

 - **FileExtensions**: Specify the file extensions you want to list, separated by commas.
-For example, if you want to list all `.txt` and `.pdf` files, set it as follows:
+For example, if you want to list all `.txt`, `.pdf` and `.jpg` files, set it as follows:

   ```
   FileExtensions = .txt,.pdf,.jpg